-When the Template is deployed, the Display Message tag or link will change to a full URL that will allow the subscriber to view your HTML email in a browser, and the tag %%SUBSCRIBER_ID_TAG%% is automatically replaced with an encoded version of the subscriber ID and campaign ID - both of which are used to dynamically recreate the page.
+When the Template is deployed, the Display Message tag or link will change to a full URL that will allow the contact to view your HTML email in a browser, and the tag %%SUBSCRIBER_ID_TAG%% is automatically replaced with an encoded version of the contact ID and campaign ID - both of which are used to dynamically recreate the page.

 The Display Message page is displayed in a browser window.
 The browser title bar displays whatever title is defined in the HTML code within your content.
 If you notice that the Browser title bar shows an error or unwanted text, you can define a title to display within your template.
 To do this, include the title you would like to display within the following tag: